 Section 2: The specific duties of the elected officers are:

 a) The president shall be the chief executive officer and chair of the Executive Board.
-The president shall also serve as chair of the state delegation to the AAFCS Senate and to Affiliates Presidents Unit.
+The president shall also serve as chair of the state delegation to the AAFCS Leadership Council and to Affiliates Presidents Unit.

-b) The president-elect shall serve as an intern to the president; as member of the TAFCS Executive Board; as a Senator
+b) The president-elect shall serve as an intern to the president; as member of the TAFCS Executive Board; as a council member

-to the AAFCS Senate; and the AAFCS Affiliates Presidents Unit
+to the AAFCS Leadership Council; and the AAFCS Affiliates Presidents Unit

-f) The regional chair shall serve as coordinator for regional activities and shall serve as a member of the TAFCS program of work committee and the nominating committee.
+e) The board members at large shall serve as coordinators for regional activities and shall serve as members of the TAFCS program of work committee and the nominating committee.